streamsets/datacollector-docker/README.md

 *   You *should at a minimum* specify a data volume for the data directory and stage libraries.
 The default configured location is /data for $SDC_DATA.
 You can override this location by passing a different value to the environment variable SDC_DATA.
 Creating a volume for additional stage libraries is described in more detail below.
 *   You can also specify your own explicit port mappings, or arguments to the streamsets command.
+*   If you are using Marathon, the existence of PORT0 and non-existence of SDC_CONF_HTTP_PORT environment variable will set SDC_CONF_HTTP_PORT to PORT0

 For example to run with a customized sdc.properties file, a local filsystem path to store pipelines, and statically map the default UI port you could use the following: